manelcomiche/PaperGPTAgent/Working - Test/3. V3.1 - Analyze the Linguistic Diversity on Social Media/total.md

 Despite these limitations, the data collection process outlined in this section provides a systematic and ethical approach to gathering user-generated content from Twitter and Facebook.
 The next section will explore the concept of social media as a linguistic landscape.

-## Social Media as a Linguistic Landscape - manual divisor

-# Social Media as a Linguistic Landscape

 ## 5.1 Introduction

 The concept of linguistic landscapes refers to the visible and tangible display of languages in public spaces.
 Traditionally, linguistic landscapes have been studied in physical environments such as streets, signs, and buildings.
 However, with the advent of social media, the concept of linguistic landscapes has expanded to include the online realm.
 This section explores social media as a linguistic landscape, highlighting the ways in which languages and language varieties are displayed and interacted with on these platforms.